AlexEidt/uwtools/README.md

 * *quarter* `str`, default `None`
 > The specific quarter from which to get time schedules.
 If a quarter is given with no year, `None` is returned.

-If `year` and `quarter` are `None`, then all time schedules from 2003 - 2019 for every campus in `campuses` will be shown.
-This may take a bit to load in.
+If `year` and `quarter` are `None`, then the most recent time schedules will be returned if available.

 #### Returns